Air attacks: Gazan rockets and Israeli airstrikes

 The fact is that Gazan rockets were a response to Israeli violence.

-The first rocket fired by Gazan resistance groups into Israel was in October 2001.
+The first rocket fired into Israel by Gazan resistance groups was on February 10, 2002.
 This came after Israeli forces had shelled and invaded Gaza (photos here), killing approximately 250 Palestinians in Gaza in the previous year, plus another 320 Palestinians in the West Bank.

 The first time any Israelis were killed by Gazan rockets was on June 28, 2004, and by that time, 2241 Palestinians had been killed by Israeli forces.

 (Keep in mind, Israel has one of the most powerful militaries on earth, whereas Palestinian resistance groups often use homemade weaponry.
-Most Palestinian resistance consists of unarmed villagers, peacefully assembling - see this and this.)
+Most Palestinian resistance consists of unarmed villagers, peacefully assembling — see this and this.
+It is also important to be aware that Israel built a fortified barrier around the Gaza Strip, creating what many people call the largest open-air prison on Earth, and that Israel has blockaded Gaza for over 16 years, causing malnutrition and poverty.)

 The Tufah area of Khan Yunis in the Gaza Strip, February 2001.
 The area had been shelled by Israeli forces.
 Not a single rocket had yet been fired from Gaza.
 (Photo by Alison Weir)